Github-Workflow-Test-Org/enterprise/README.md

 - **Intuitive UI Logic**: The use of tuples for property assignments simplifies the synchronization between UI components and database fields.
 - **Separation of Concerns**: Introducing a 'CRUD' database layer to uncouple UI elements from core business processes.
 - **Centralized Business Logic**: Migrating logic to the CRUD layer fosters a more maintainable and organized code structure.
-- **Enhanced Testing**: Incorporating unit testing to ensure application stability and integrity.
+- **Enhanced Testing**: Incorporating unit testing to ensure application stabilcity and integrity.
 - **Cloud Compatibility**: Architectural soundness eases the transition to Azure, facilitating mobile application development and codebase sharing.

 ### Seperation Layers [EFDb <-> Poco <-> Tuples <-> Ui ]